ThreeSixtyGiving/standard/documentation/guidance/location-guide.md

     </table>
 </div>

-View the full range of available [recipient location fields](../technical/reference/#recipient-org-location) here.
+View the full range of available <https://standard.threesixtygiving.org/en/latest/technical/reference/#recipient-org-location" target="_blank">recipient location fields.</a>

 ## Beneficiary location
 **Beneficiary location** fields are used to describe where the funded work is being delivered or where the people who will access the service or activity are based.